To create world class, accessible education opportunities that enrich lives and to make bright futures a reality for all.

-Predict and serve the needs of our business and civic communities.
+To predict and serve the needs of our business and civic communities by preparing students for the next stage of their lives including:

 As CEO, Mandie Stravino works in partnership with the Board to shape DCG’s vision and future direction; drives the implementation of the corporate strategy and monitors strategic enactment and performance.
 Her lead in strategic advancement and utilising design thinking has led to financial turnaround and improvements in services and student success across DCG.